 Boston Flower & Garden Show 2020 Highlights:

 - The design competitions: "They're inventive and whimsical, and the designers are always incorporating things like potatoes and fly swatters into their arrangements," says Meg Muckenhoupt, author of Boston's Gardens & Green Spaces.

-- Photo ops: Show attendees are encouraged to bring cameras and video cameras to capture their own images of this colorful annual spectacle.
+- Photo ops: Show attendees are encouraged to bring cameras and cell phones to capture their own images of this colorful annual spectacle.
 Share your best shots on the Boston Flower & Garden Show Facebook page.

 - The lectures: Many educational lectures are offered during the Boston Flower & Garden Show's run.
 Intriguing offerings for 2020 include: Kitchen Table Microgreens (Wednesday), How to Grow Giant Hosta & What To Do with Them (When They Get Too Big!)
 (Thursday), Satisfying Your Plant Lust (Friday), Planting for Pollinators (Saturday) and Mini Meadows: Grow a Little Patch of Colorful Flowers Anywhere Around Your Yard (Sunday).

 - Exclusive workshops: Author and award-winning garden educator Kerry Ann Mendez will present two special workshops on Saturday, available for an add-on ticket fee of $39, that will inspire Northeast gardeners to swipe design ideas from outstanding landscapers and teach them how to grow huge hydrangeas.